 We investigate the impact of trade shocks on the labor allocation within industries at the local labor market level.
 Using the Brazilian import liberalization of the 1990s as the empirical setting, we uncover a novel margin for impact of trade: industrial reorganization among non-traded producers.
 We begin by showing empirically that local labor markets more exposed to the policy experienced more job reallocation across firms within traded and non-traded industries compared to those less exposed.
 Moreover, small establishments were less likely to survive compared to large establishments; among survivors, they were less likely to grow.
 To explain these empirical regularities, we provide reduced-form evidence that non-traded producers select into importing: plants in high exposure regions were more likely to start importing, with new importers originating from the middle of the size distribution but growing the most over the liberalization period.
 Motivated by these findings, we develop a parsimonious model of heterogeneous producers incorporating this mechanism.
 The theory is consistent with the empirical findings, and implies that reallocation among non-traded producers is welfare-enhancing.
 In contrast, in a special case where all non-traded producers make the same importing decision, this reallocation effect disappears.
+To evaluate the welfare effects of our findings, we extend the model to a quantifiable framework which we discipline with our empirical estimates.

 Work in Progress